Krutika77/Gesture-based-mouse-control/README.md

 to comprehend the essentials of computer vision.
 The point of this venture is to expand the limit and bring out true items which can assist any association with saving expense and time and accomplish better usefulness.
-Our Aim is to replace the physical touch
+Our Aim is to replace the physical touch.
 ![Food](Img/Kiosk.gif)

 ### Files